What is Family Estrangement?

 Whether family estrangement was prompted by a specific conflict/argument or was the result of more chronic, harmful family dynamics over time, it can lend to a mixture of different emotions, including anger, sadness, grief, remorse, confusion, etc.

 Conflicts and arguments may have arisen upon major life transitions, such as changing schools, deciding what college to attend, changing friend groups, getting into a relationship (and getting out of a relationship), marrying, having children, changing jobs/careers, moving, etc. If your family member and you disagreed or otherwise, argued over the choices you made, it may understandably make you question whether or not you made the “right” choice.
-On the other hand, it may highlight how you and your family member do not share (maybe have never shared) the same core values/beliefs
+On the other hand, it may highlight how you and your family member do not share (maybe have never shared) the same core values/beliefs.

-Chronic, harmful family dynamics that can lend to estrangement may include experiences of abuse (including but not just limited to physical abuse; also, emotional/verbal abuse, sexual abuse, financial abuse, neglect, etc.) We may have been the survivors/victims of abuse ourselves or were the witnesses to abuse (or in other words, the person who endured vicarious trauma.)
+Chronic, harmful family dynamics that can lend to estrangement may include experiences of abuse (including but not just limited to physical abuse; also, emotional/verbal abuse, sexual abuse, financial abuse, neglect, etc.).
+You may have been the person who was abused and/or you may have been the witness to abuse (or in other words, you may have been the person who endured vicarious trauma).
 When you’ve experienced these more chronic, harmful family dynamics, you may also find yourself questioning yourself a lot.
 This questioning isn’t tied to any specific event but rather, to your whole sense of self and trust in what you experienced as real.
-This is because one of the ways that might have helped you to survive chronic harmful family dynamics/experiences of abuse, is that you downplayed or otherwise, repressed what was happening to you. *If you could convince yourself it was not as “bad,” you could feel less angry, sad, remorse, confusion, etc.

 When you’ve experienced these more chronic, harmful family dynamics, you may also find yourself questioning yourself a lot.
 This questioning isn’t tied to any specific event but rather, to your whole sense of self and trust in what you experienced as real.

-Effects of Family Estrangement: The Impact on One’s Identity and Relationships
+The Impact on One’s Identity and Relationships

 These different emotions and thoughts can disrupt your sense of identity; it can disrupt how you see and understand yourself.
 After all, family—whether biological or not—are usually one of your first and most formative influences.
 Beyond this, your family is also one of the first and core sources of belonging and security; even if it was just a surface-level sense of belonging and security.
 Even if your family and you may have never seen eye-to-eye, they may have been the people that were most readily available.

 When you distance yourself from or completely cut off contact with your family, this may understandably prompt a unique type of grief.
-While a part of you may know you need to do this to protect your mental (and physical) health, another part of you may linger onto your family because so much of who you are/were was tied to who your family is/was.
+While a part of you may know you need to do this to protect your mental (and physical) health, another part of you may hold onto your family because so much of who you are/were was tied to who your family is/was.
 For example, you may think to yourself, “I wouldn’t be as grateful, hard-working, or empathetic if it weren’t for all the things I was told…if it weren’t for all the ways I was [mis]treated.”

 What’s Next